MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/activate-service.md

 Alternatively, you can use the following PowerShell commands:

-1. Install the AADRM module, to configure and manage the protection service.
+1. Install the AIPService module, to configure and manage the protection service.
 For instructions, see [Installing the AADRM PowerShell module](install-powershell.md).

 2. From a PowerShell session, run [Connect-AipServiceService](/powershell/module/aipservice/connect-aipservice), and when prompted, provide the Global Administrator account details for your Azure Information Protection tenant.